edgartolete/node-aes256-encrypt/README.md

 # node-aes256-encrypt

-This library uses aes256 encryption algorithm and CBC (Cipher Block Chaining) or GCM (Galois/Counter Mode) modes of operation for encryption only.
+This library uses aes256 encryption algorithm and CBC (Cipher Block Chaining) or GCM (Galois/Counter Mode) modes of operation for encryption only for now.

 ## Installation